 - > To elect a beneficiary

 - > To commence benefits

 - > To elect optional forms of benefit

 - > To receive disability accruals

 - > To obtain information.

-In each case, you should contact the Plan Administrator, Dale Dhillon at UA Local 324 at (250)-382-0415.
-In most cases, you will be provided with the appropriate forms and return them to the Administrator to initiate action.
+In each case, you should contact Jan Lageri at U.A.
+Local 324 at (250) 382-0415.
+In most cases, you will be provided with the appropriate forms and return them to initiate action.

 What are my responsibilities?